 - Important information placed throughout

 - Directives throughout the video

-At the end of the day, a Personalized Video will serve the same purpose as any traditional video.
+At the end of the day, a Personalised Video will serve the same purpose as any traditional video.
 That is, it sends a message about a product or service to the viewer.
-But when using personalization, it makes a real connection with the viewer.
+But when using personalisation, it makes a real connection with the viewer.
 It’s like you and the customer are face-to-face.
 And that increases brand affinity and, ultimately, customer lifetime value.

 click to tweet

-Using Personalized Video means winning over the viewer’s heart and also winning over their family and friends.
+Using Personalised Video means winning over the viewer’s heart and also winning over their family and friends.

 Here’s a glance at the video completion rate and average view time across 3 continents.

 We discovered that 70-90 seconds was the ideal video length for generating high video completion rates.

 To sum it up, adding personalisation to your marketing and ad strategy can have a huge impact on your results by boosting watch time and engagement.
 We also learned that: